onema/uServerless/README.md

 * `DynamodbCorsConfiguration`: Sites are stored in a DynamoDB table as items in the table.
 Each site should be Under the `Origin` column
 * `EnvCorsConfiguration`: Sites are stored in an environment variable called `CORS_SITES` as a comma separated list of origins
 * `NoopCorsConfiguration`: Always returns empty values
 * `SsmCorsConfiguration`: Sites are stored in a SSM parameter store value called `/cors/sites`.
-Please note that the environment name will be prepended if one has been set in the `ENVIRONMENT_NAME` environment variable
+Please note that the stage name will be prepended if one has been set in the `STAGE_NAME` environment variable

 ```scala
 import com.amazonaws.serverless.proxy.internal.model.{AwsProxyRequest, AwsProxyResponse}